feature-image

 ADVERTISEMENT

-Last year in December, the Pittsburgh Steelers honored Ben Roethlisberger with HOF recognition on the back of his iconic career.
+Last year in December, the Pittsburgh Steelers honored Ben Roethlisberger with HOF recognition.
 He made an impact right from his rookie year and had a terrific run that culminated with two Super Bowl rings, six Pro Bowl selections, and many other milestones.
 With the former QB set to become eligible for the Pro Football HOF in the 2027 class, expectations of his selection ran high.
 But the sentiment slightly changed after ex-Steelers linebacker Porter Sr. drew attention to the behind-the-scenes tensions.

 ADVERTISEMENT

-Legendary Bill Belichick’s six Super Bowl wins as head coach ultimately fell short against his cheating scandals.
+Legendary Bill Belichick’s six Super Bowl wins as head coach ultimately fell short because of the scandals that rocked his career in the league.
 While many defended and expressed frustration over his not joining the Canton, the outcome remains the same.
 Similarly, Ben’s reputation and other off-field controversies may damage his chances.
 He has acknowledged his early-career immaturity on his podcast.

 ADVERTISEMENT